 Why is it important?
 What am I contributing to society by making this work? (eg. if you have aesthetic aims, articulate those here)

 This is important because AI is a field that is “new” and that has been only really been implemented in technical applications.
 Creating AI that is used for a more creative purpose would be light-hearted and less of “robots are going to take over the world”.
 Arts and culture are also important features in a society and seeing if an AI can replicate that is something that should be pursued.
+Ok, I see where you are maybe going:

+“The aesthetics of PixelBot are light-hearted and the project aims bring joy to it’s audience.”
+I think that is enough reason to do a project.
+Joy/being light-hearted is important (I don’t think you need to state that in the proposal) I think bringing in what has or has not been done in AI is beside the point – and untrue.

 What are the tangible deliverables/outcomes?

-Some tangible outcomes from PixelBot would be a software that can generate a pixelated image depending on the data inputted.
+PixelBot is a software that can generate a pixelated image depending on the data inputted.

 How will I be expanding my knowledge of motion capture and motion feature detection?
 (Note that the project must significantly involve coding and some motion capture technology (e.g. C++, processing))